Skip to main content

 If you're a contractor in California billing $80/hr, you're 30% below market.
 That's not a competitive strategy — it's a margin problem.
 At $80/hr with a $35/hr loaded labor cost, your labor margin is 56%.
 At the market rate of $113/hr, that same labor cost produces 69% margin.
 On 20,000 billable hours per year, the difference is $660,000 in gross profit.

 Within any company, rates vary by role.
-Here's what I've observed:
+Here's the distribution from our dataset of 1,567 companies (regular hours only):

-Note that these are bill rates (what the customer pays), not pay rates (what the employee earns).
+For reference, internet consensus for commercial HVAC billing rates is $100-$200/hr (what the customer pays).
+Journeyman wages are $25-$45/hr (what the tech earns).
 The ratio between the two is your labor markup, and it needs to cover:

 • Base wages + payroll taxes + benefits (the "loaded" labor cost)